FPSFTA88/IntroductionToRobotics/README.md

 Homework list:

-H0: create this repo / Done
+H0: create this repo and install arduino / Done
-H1: install arduino / Done